wp-plugins/spam-hammer/readme.txt

 1. Standard Comment Form 2.
 Standard Registration Form 3. _[NEW]_ Contact Form 7

 _Incompatible with:_ 1.
 Akismet 2.
 Jetpack Comments 3.
-Disquz 4. static HTML caching plugins 5. and any other unlisted comment, registration, or contact form plugin.
+Disquz 4. and any other unlisted comment, registration, or contact form plugin.

 _This automatically disables the aforementioned incompatible plugins, except Jetpack._